University of Technology, Jamaica: Programmes

 This institution offers over 100 programmes in various colleges and faculties.
 These are the College of Business and Management, the College of Health Sciences, the Colleges of Oral Health Sciences, the Faculty of the Built Environment, the Faculty of Science and Sport, the Faculty of Engineering and Computing, the Faculty of Education and Liberal Studies, and the Faculty of Law.
 The UTech Academy offers pre-university and all pre-graduate courses and programmes.

 Courses are offered at the certificate, diploma, undergraduate, and post-graduate degree levels.

 College of Business and Management

 The College of Business and Management comprises the Schools of Business Administration and Hospitality and Tourism Management, the Joan Duncan School of Ethics, Entrepreneurship and Leadership, and the UTech/JIM School of Advanced Management.

 College of Health Sciences

-Comprises the School of Allied Health and Nursing, the School of Pharmacy, School of Public Health and Health Technology and the Institute of Health and Medical Sciences.
+Comprises the School of Allied Health and Wellness, Caribbean School of Nursing, the School of Pharmacy, School of Public Health and Health Technology and the Institute of Health and Medical Sciences.